The insider problem in the trinomial model: a discrete-time jump process approach: Introduction

-The model we are considering consists of an ordinary agent and an insider who has confidential information (not available to the public) from which she benefits when carrying out financial transactions.
-Both investors are supposed to be small enough not to influence market prices.
-From the point of view of martingale theory adopted in this paper, the extra information is hidden in a random variable $\Gm$ of which the insider knows the outcome at the beginning of the trading interval, so that insider's filtration $\G$ is larger than $\F$, the ordinary agent’s.
-This framework is naturally connected to the theory of \textit{enlargement of filtration} that one can roughly classify into two distinct approaches: the \textit{initial enlargement} approach under Jacod's hypothesis, which assumes the equivalence between the conditional laws of $\Gm$ with respect to $\F$ and the law of $\Gm$ (see Jacod \cite{Jacod_1985}), and the \textit{progressive enlargement} approach with honest times (see Barlow \cite{Barlow_1978}, Jeulin and Yor \cite{Jeulin_Yor_1978}).
-All related results extend immediately in a discrete time setting as highlighted by Blanchet-Scalliet, Jeanblanc in \cite{Blanchet_Jeanblanc_2020} and with Romero in \cite{Blanchet_Jeanblanc_Romero_2019}, most of them simply stemming from Doob’s decomposition.
-The theory has enjoyed a significant revival since the end of the 90's because of its applications in financial mathematics and notably to insider trading problems (see Kohatsu-Higa \cite{Kohatsu_2004}).
-One of the questions that arises is how to optimize insider's expected utility and quantify her benefit.
-This is studied in Pikovsky and Karatzas \cite{Pikovsky_Karatzas}, Amendinger \textit{et al.} through \cite{Amendinger_Becherer_Schweizer_2003}, \cite{Amendinger_2000}, as well as in Grorud and Pontier \cite{Grorud_Pontier_1998}.
-In \cite{Amendinger_Imkeller_Schweizer_1998} and \cite{Ankirchner_Dereich_Imkeller_2006}, Imkeller \textit{et al.} discover a crucial link between this quantity and information theory by identifying it with the Shannon entropy of the extra information.
-In \cite{Imkeller_2003}, Imkeller connects these notions to Malliavin calculus by expressing the \textit{information drift} as the logarithmic Malliavin trace of a conditional density characterizing the insider's advantage.
-The existence or not of \textit{arbitrage} is another core question.
-Many papers deal with arbitrage opportunities under initial or progressive filtration enlargement; we can cite in particular Aksamit \textit{et al.} \cite{Aksamit_Choulli_Deng_Jeanblanc_2018}, \cite{Aksamit_Choulli_Deng_Jeanblanc_2019}, Acciaio, Fontana and Kardaras \cite{Acciaio_Fontana_Kardaras_2016}, Chau, Cosso and Fontana \cite{Chau_Cosso_Fontana_2020}, Choulli \textit{et al.} \cite{Aksamit_Choulli_Deng_Jeanblanc_2014}, as well as Chau, Runggaldier and Tankov \cite{Chau_Runggaldier_Tankov} in the frame of an incomplete market.
-Most of the aforementioned works use a continuous-time setting.
-Among the (much fewer) studies in discrete-time, we can mention the works of Choulli and Deng \cite{Choulli_Deng_2018} in a progressive enlargement setting, of Blanchet-Scalliet, Hillairet and Jiao \cite{Blanchet_Hillairet_Jiao} for a \textit{successive} enrichment by a family of enlargement of filtrations, and of Burzoni, Frittelli and Maggis in \cite{Burzoni_Frittelli_Maggis_2017} in the frame of \textit{uncertainty} models (without a unique probability reference measure). \\
+The model we consider involves two investors: an ordinary agent and an insider.
+Both are assumed to be small enough not to impact market prices, and the insider has exclusive, advantageous confidential information right from the start.
+From the perspective of martingale theory adopted in this paper, the extra information is hidden in a random variable G, the outcome of which is known by the insider at the beginning of the trading interval.
+As a result, the insider's level of information is described by a filtration $\G$ that is larger than $\F$, which describes the ordinary agent’s level of information.
+This framework is naturally connected to the theory of \textit{enlargement of filtration}, which can be roughly classified into two distinct approaches: the \textit{initial enlargement} approach under Jacod's hypothesis, assuming equivalence between the conditional laws of G with respect to $\F$ and the law of G (see Jacod \cite{Jacod_1985}), and the \textit{progressive enlargement approach} (see Barlow \cite{Barlow_1978}, Jeulin and Yor \cite{Jeulin_Yor_1978}).
+All related results extend immediately to a discrete time setting, as highlighted by Blanchet-Scalliet, Jeanblanc in \cite{Blanchet_Jeanblanc_2020} and with Romero in \cite{Blanchet_Jeanblanc_Romero_2019}, most of them simply stemming from Doob’s decomposition. \\ The theory partly owes its success to applications in finance and notably to insider trading problems (see Kohatsu-Higa \cite{Kohatsu_2004}).
+One of the questions that arises is how to optimize the insider's expected utility and quantify her benefit.
+This is studied in Pikovsky and Karatzas \cite{Pikovsky_Karatzas}, Amendinger \textit{et al.} through \cite{Amendinger_2000} and \cite{Amendinger_Becherer_Schweizer_2003}, as well as in Grorud and Pontier \cite{Grorud_Pontier_1998}.
+In \cite{Amendinger_Imkeller_Schweizer_1998} and \cite{Ankirchner_Dereich_Imkeller_2006}, Imkeller \textit{et al.} discover a crucial link between the insider's additional logarithmic utility and information theory by identifying it with the Shannon entropy of the extra information.
+In \cite{Imkeller_2003}, Imkeller connects these notions to Malliavin calculus by expressing the information drift as the logarithmic Malliavin trace of a conditional density characterizing the insider's advantage.
+Ankirchner \textit{et al.} describe in \cite{Ankirchner_Dereich_Imkeller_2006} the same information drift in a general setting and link it to the measure of the different levels of information contained in the agent and insider's filtrations.
+Finally, we would like to mention the comprehensive book (and the references therein) by Hillairet and Jiao \cite{Hillairet_Jiao}, which offers an exhaustive review of optimization results with exotic filtrations, especially in the context of insider trading.\\